IllyaMoskvin/nixie-counter/README.md

 ## Components

 As a newcomer to electronics, I knew that I'd have to use off-the-shelf parts where possible, within reason.
 I had to balance learning new things versus getting this project done, and there was plenty to learn here already.
 Plus, nixie tubes are high-voltage devices.
 I wanted to minimize the risk of harming components or myself.

+### Nixie Tubes: IN-12B

+This counter uses [IN-12B](http://www.swissnixie.com/tubes/IN12B/) tubes, made in the USSR in 1985.
+"Nixie" is a generalized trademark, originally filed by the [Burroughs Corporation](http://www.jb-electronics.de/html/elektronik/nixies/n_nixie_geschichte.htm?lang=en) in 1956.
+It's a type of [cold-cathode tube](https://www.explainthatstuff.com/how-nixie-tubes-work.html), related to neon tubes.
+There's a stack of metal digits in each tube.
+Each digit is connected to a small pin that sticks out of the tube, plus one pin for power.
+Once positive voltage is applied to the power pin (anode), we can make any digit light up by connecting its pin to ground (cathode).

+Nixies haven't really been mass-produced since the 80s, but there's still a fair bit of "new old stock" (NOS) kicking around, and there's a few people trying to revive the art of manufacturing these.
+There's a definite niche for nixies in industrial art projects like this one.
+As a result, there's currently a lot of knowledge online about nixies.

+For this project, I wanted to use [end-view tubes](http://www.tube-tester.com/sites/nixie/trade03-nixie-tubes.htm) that were cheap and had [good community support](https://hackaday.io/search?term=nixie).
+Originally, I looked at the [IN-1](http://www.tube-tester.com/sites/nixie/data/in-1/in-1.htm) or the [IN-12A](http://www.tube-tester.com/sites/nixie/data/in-12a.htm).
+Once I found Doayee's driver, [IN-12B](http://www.tube-tester.com/sites/nixie/data/in-12b.htm) was an easy choice.
+Having a decimal point was an unexpected bonus, which allowed me to show IP addresses via the nixies.